tinaponting/protect-wordpress/README.md

 UPDATED fILES AND FOLDERS:

+- Updated: 221220. some redame in wp-content added.
-- Updated 221219 wp--content folder, plugins and uploads.
+- Updated: 221219 wp--content folder, plugins and uploads.
 - Updated: 221214 maybe text more goodies:)
 - Updated: 221214 maybe updated with more goodies!
 - Updated: 221214 htaccess1 - to mutch js protection:)